fegerV/ar/docs/features/projects-folders.md

 This feature adds hierarchical organization for AR content in Vertex AR through a **Company → Project → Folder → Portrait → Video** structure, replacing the flat **Company → Client → Portrait → Video** structure.

+## Automatic Folder Provisioning

+When a new company is created through the API, Vertex AR automatically provisions a default folder structure for local storage companies.
+This includes creating directories for the standard content types:

+- `portraits`
+- `certificates`
+- `diplomas`

+Each category gets its own directory with the standard subdirectories:

+- `Image`
+- `QR`
+- `nft_markers`
+- `nft_cache`

+This ensures that newly created companies have the required folder structure immediately available without manual intervention.

 ## Architecture

 ### Database Schema